Shellfish biotoxin alerts

 Do not collect or eat shellfish from areas where shellfish biotoxin warnings have been issued.
 All warnings on this page are current.

 Shellfish and seawater samples are taken every week from popular shellfish gathering areas around New Zealand and are tested for the presence of toxic algae.
 If the shellfish are not safe to eat, then public health warnings are issued and signs are posted at affected beaches.

 The information on this page relates only to the non-commercial (recreational and traditional) taking of shellfish.
 Commercially harvested shellfish – sold in shops and supermarkets, or exported – is subject to strict water and flesh monitoring programmes by MPI to ensure they are safe to eat.

 North Island warnings

-There is one warning in place for the North Island:
+No warnings are in place for the North Island

 South Island warnings